Jay-boo/calendar-app/README.md

 Or you can launch the 3 containers separately `*.sh` files.

-4.Open `localhost:3000` in your browser
+4.Open `localhost:3000` in your browser to access frontend or `localhost:80` to access API

 You can use `*.sh` files to manage stuff :
 + `build.sh` : to build the images if you don't want to use the docker-compose